hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

 Digression: Shell globs
 -----------------------

 Files and folders can't only be referred to with their full name, but also with so-called "Shell Globs", which are a kind of simple pattern to address groups of files and folders.
 Instead of explicit names you can use the following placeholders:

 - ``?:``  Any single character
 - ``*:``  Any number of any character (including no character at all)
 - ``[...]:``    One of the characters included in the brackets.
 Use "-" to define ranges  of characters
+- ``{word1,word2}:``    Each individual word is expanded

 Examples: